PJensen/ecs-js/README.md

 Entity–Component–System architecture for JavaScript Zero dependencies.
 No build step.
 Deterministic, phase-agnostic, and caller-driven — your loop, your rules.

+Purpose-built for agents of all kinds — from autonomous copilots to code-canvas assistants — so they can reason about worlds step-by-step while driving real-time or discrete simulations with confidence.

 Suitable for both discrete-event and real-time updates.

-`ecs-js` is a minimal, browser-friendly ECS core designed for simulations, roguelikes, and other logic-driven systems that demand determinism and composability.
+`ecs-js` is a minimal, browser-friendly ECS core designed for simulations, roguelikes, and other logic-driven systems that demand determinism and composability, especially when agents need transparent, step-based control.

 ---